 Rebalance your portfolio

-Many savvy investors typically perform an annual or semiannual review of their existing portfolio to determine whether rebalancing is necessary to keep their investment mix remains in line with their risk tolerance, investment horizon, and financial situation.
+Many savvy investors typically perform an annual or semiannual review of their existing portfolio to determine whether rebalancing is necessary to keep their investment mix in line with their risk tolerance, investment horizon, and financial situation.

 Disciplined portfolio rebalancing supports the practice of selling investments that have done well and buying those that may be undervalued—the "buy low, sell high" adage of successful investing.
 One downside of rebalancing is that it often generates capital gains taxes.
 But aligning your portfolio rebalancing with your charitable giving can help make that less of an issue.

 Instead of selling an appreciated security and using the cash to purchase an investment in an underperforming category, you could use the appreciated security to make your annual charitable contribution.
 Then, you could take the cash you would have normally given to charity and invest it in securities that rebalance your portfolio.
 Or, because the wash sale rule does not apply to securities donated to charity, you could use that cash to repurchase the same security you donated and own it with a higher cost basis.
-Either way, the result is the same: 2 goals accomplished and a lower tax bill to boot.
+Either way, the result is the same: 2 goals accomplished and a lower tax bill, to boot.

 Simplify your giving

-Donating long-term appreciated securities is a smart tax strategy, but if you want to support many different charities with this type of donation, it may become time consuming.
+For those charitably inclined, donating long-term appreciated securities is a smart tax strategy, but if you want to support many different charities with this type of donation, it may become time-consuming.
 You can simplify the process by using a single contribution of long-term securities to create a giving plan and support multiple charities with a donor-advised fund (DAF), which is a program at a public charity.
 You make a tax-deductible charitable contribution to the charity that sponsors the DAF.
 Then you can recommend grants from your DAF to qualified public charities which are, generally speaking, IRS-qualified 501(c)(3) public charities.
 You can also invest your charitable dollars for potential tax-free growth and generate even more money to support the charitable causes you care about.